docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### Can I use naked/bare domains (no host name)?

 Yes, but not without some configuration changes.
-Normally it is assumed that docker-mailserver runs on a host with a name, so the fully qualified host name might be mail.example.com with the domain is example.com.
-The MX records point to mail.example.com.
-To use a bare domain where the host name is example.com and the domain is also example.com, change mydestination from:
+Normally it is assumed that docker-mailserver runs on a host with a name, so the fully qualified host name might be `mail.example.com` with the domain `example.com`.
+The MX records point to `mail.example.com`.
+To use a bare domain where the host name is `example.com` and the domain is also `example.com`, change mydestination from:

 `mydestination = $myhostname, localhost.$mydomain, localhost`